gbarkerz/WinFormsMatchingGame/README.md

 Personal note: I have strong memories of the above problem when helping my aunt work at her laptop at a low screen resolution.
 Some dialog in an app on her laptop had a bunch of controls clipped off the bottom of the screen, and the clipping happened in such a way that it wasn't obvious that the clipping had occurred.
 That was a very poor customer experience.

-In the latest update of the game, a resolution of 1024x768 is supported by both the main window and Settings dialog.
+In Version 1.3 of the game, a resolution of 1024x768 is supported by both the main window and Settings dialog.
 I'll continue to consider how the app might support lower resolutions still.
 If players prefer larger visuals to be shown in the game, a low resolution screen can be used in combination with a magnifier.

 &nbsp;